Little Joe (film)

-Little Joe is a 2019 internationally co-produced drama film directed by Jessica Hausner.
-It was selected to compete for the Palme d'Or at the 2019 Cannes Film Festival.
-At Cannes, Emily Beecham won the award for Best Actress.
-Beecham stars as Alice Woodard, a plant breeder and single mother who creates "Little Joe", a plant that gives its caretakers joy.
+Little Joe is a 2019 drama film co-written and directed by Jessica Hausner.
+Starring Emily Beecham as Alice Woodard, a plant breeder and single mother who creates "Little Joe", a plant that gives its caretakers joy.

+The film had its world premiere at the main competition of the 2019 Cannes Film Festival, where Beecham won the Best Actress award.

 Plot

-Alice Woodard (Emily Beecham) is a plant breeder who works in a lab that focuses on creating new strains of flowers.
-While her colleague Bella (Kerry Fox) is failing at creating a hardy plant that will survive even weeks of undernourishment and neglect, Alice and her team have successfully created a flower that requires more care than an ordinary plant but which makes their owners happy.
+Alice Woodard is a plant breeder who works in a lab that focuses on creating new strains of flowers.
+While her colleague Bella is failing at creating a hardy plant that will survive even weeks of undernourishment and neglect, Alice and her team have successfully created a flower that requires more care than an ordinary plant but which makes their owners happy.

 Alice decides to name the plants "Little Joe" in honour of her son and smuggles out one of the plants for him.

 The Little Joes begin to aggressively pollinate, which Alice theorizes is because she has made them sterile.
 The same day Bella's dog, Bello, goes missing.
-Chris (Ben Whishaw) goes looking for him and accidentally inhales some of the pollen.
+Work colleague Chris goes looking for him and accidentally inhales some of the pollen.
 Later on he takes Alice out and, despite her obvious reluctance, attempts to kiss her twice.

-The following day Bella finds Bello in the lab.
+The following day, Bella finds Bello in the lab.
 He attacks her and she insists that he has changed.
 Chris later tells Alice that Bella is mentally ill and had previously attempted suicide before being forced on a year-long sabbatical, returning only shortly before Alice began working at the lab.
 Alice later learns that Bella had Bello put down.
 Bella tells Alice that the changes to Bello were due to the plant.

 Alice's son is accidentally pollinated by the plant and begins to act strangely, sneaking his classmate Selma into the lab and stealing a Little Joe.
 He later tells Alice that he is considering moving in with his father, Ivan.